react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-filter/README.md

   delay: 600,  // how long will trigger filtering after user typing, default is 500 ms
   placeholder: 'custom placeholder',  // placeholder for number input
   withoutEmptyComparatorOption: true,  // dont render empty option for comparator
-  withoutEmptyNumberOption: true,  // dont render empty option for numner select if it is defined
+  withoutEmptyNumberOption: true,  // dont render empty option for number select if it is defined
   comparators: [Comparator.EQ, Comparator.GT, Comparator.LT],  // Custom the comparators
   style: { display: 'inline-grid' },  // custom the style on number filter
   className: 'custom-numberfilter-class',  // custom the class on number filter